Sorry for the grandiose title. Just trying to be descriptive.

 She seriously approached the most able Supreme Court advocate of our generation mere minutes before his biggest argument ever and asked him to sign the friggin’ Commerce Clause.

 I hope to do reasonably well in this profession, but for now I’m just a kid with no formal legal training.
 I—and not virtually all people who have spent their lives thinking and writing about Congressional power, federalism, and health-care policy—was one of about 400 Americans (.0000012837% of the population) who watched Day 2 unfold from within.
 It felt like I’d wandered into a modern School of Athens.
-It seems absurd that my enduring for a single night what hundreds of thousands of Americans abide in hopeless perpetuity entitles me to sit among the greatest legal minds of the age to witness perhaps the most consequential publicly accessible constitutional episode of my lifetime.
-(Not that brief submissions and opinion announcements aren’t important.)
-No less absurd is that I had a much better view than some Senators who voted for the ACA and a lawyer who defended it in federal court.
+It seems absurd that my enduring for a single night what hundreds of thousands of Americans abide in hopeless perpetuity entitles me to sit among the greatest legal minds of the age to witness one of the more remarkable constitutional episode of my lifetime.
+It’s also amazing that I had a much better view than some Senators who’d voted for the ACA and a lawyer who’d defended it in federal court.